 Investing in your website is a smart start, but creating ways for potential clients to become invested in your website — and in your venue — goes one step further.
 Consider including a way to sign up for email notifications, or a page where users can make a profile to receive information or register to receive discounts.

 This step is critical in reaching out to younger couples as potential clients.
 Research shows 88% of Americans aged 18 to 29 use some form of social media, with the median American using three major social media platforms and a majority of Facebook and Instagram users visiting those sites daily.
-These facts mean Facebook, Instagram and Twitter are crucial platforms on which to establish a presence.
-Pinterest, which fewer men but 41% of women use, is also crucial for reaching enthusiastic brides with captivating photographs and imagery.
-Interact with Pinterest wedding boards to generate brand recognition for your venue among brides-to-be.
+These facts mean Facebook, Instagram, and Twitter are crucial platforms on which to establish a presence.

 Don't forget old-fashioned, glossy paper brochures provide a visual impact that resonates with many brides' wedding hopes and desires.
 For a lot of brides-to-be, light and beauty are paramount to the perfect wedding, and the uplit photographs of a glossy brochure will showcase those qualities with style and polish.